If you have a concern about a vulnerable adult or child, please do not hesitate to contact the safeguarding team.

 In July 2009 the Care Quality Commission (CQC) published a report on their review of arrangements in the NHS for safeguarding children.
 In line with this report, SASH has worked to ensure that processes, procedures and policies with regard to safeguarding children are robust.
 SASH has developed a comprehensive action plan to further develop safeguarding arrangements throughout the hospital.

-- The organisation meets the statutory requirements in relation to Criminal Records Bureau checks
+- The organisation meets the statutory requirements in relation to disclosure barring service checks

-- Child Protection policies and procedures are robust, including the process for following up children who miss outpatient appointments
+- Child safeguarding policies and procedures are robust, including the process for following up children who miss outpatient appointments

 - The rolling training programme continues to provide Level 2 and 3 child protection training to all eligible staff